BillySap12/FSociety-Tool/README.md

 Open your cmd, and write the following: ``cd path/where/the/zip/got/downloaded``.

+Also, make sure you have Python installed on your computer.
+The recommended version is 11.0 or 11.5

 Once you have done that, run: ``pip install -r requirements.txt``.

 Wait for them to download.